handihealth/c4h_lcr_answer/docs/leeds/Leeds_tech_tasks.md

 }
 ````

-###C. Run an AQL call displaying a flat list from the Allergies List composition
+###E. Run an AQL call displaying a flat list from the Allergies List composition

 Now that we have the patient's ehrId we can use it to locate their existing records.
 We use an Archetype Query Language (AQL) call to retrieve a list of the identifiers and dates of existing Asthma Diary encounter ``composition`` records.
 Compositions are document-level records which act as the container for all openEHR patient data.